shehabelhariry/es_course_2021/lec_1/04-spread-operator.md

     const arr2 = [4,5,6]
     const newArr = [...arr1, ...arr2]
   ```
-- it can be used in function paramas
+- it can be used in function params
   ```js
     const arr = [1,2,3]
     function sum (a,b,c) {